Healthdirect Free Australian health advice you can count on.

 Why do medicines expire?

-Which medicines do I need watch out for?
+Which medicines do I need to watch out for?

 All medicines expire, but you need to be particularly careful with certain medicines for serious medical conditions such as:

-Eye drops also have strict expiry dates.
-Like all medicines, eye drops become less effective when they are out-of-date, but eye drops have the extra complication of becoming more easily contaminated with bacteria.
-A general rule is to never use eye drops after their expiry date, and to throw them out 30 days after you've opened them, even if it is before the expiry date.
+Eye drops have strict expiry dates, as they become less effective when they are out-of-date.
+Eye drops can also become contaminated with bacteria.
+Never use eye drops after their expiry date, and make sure to throw them out 28 days after you've opened them, even if it is before the expiry date.

 What is the safest way to store my medicines?

-All medicines (including patches, creams, lotions, ointments, liquids, injections and tablets) should be locked away and kept out of children's reach.
+All medicines (including patches, creams, lotions, ointments, liquids, injections and tablets) should be locked away and kept out of reach of children.

 If you take several medicines or have a complex health condition, it is a good idea to have your medicines reviewed every 6 to 12 months.
 Talk to your GP or pharmacist about a Home Medicines Review.